UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Experiments

 \subsection{Main Results}

-\textbf{Results on IQA task.} Tab.~\ref{tab:iqa-sota} reports the performance of the SOTA IQA methods on six typical IQA datasets.
-The results of LIVE~\cite{live} are presented in the supplementary material due to page limitations.
-Our method demonstrates a substantial superiority over existing SOTA models across a diverse range of datasets, fully confirming the effectiveness and excellence of our method in precisely characterizing image quality.
+\textbf{Results on IQA task.} Table~\ref{tab:iqa-sota} reports the performance of the SOTA IQA methods on seven typical IQA datasets.
+Our method demonstrates impressive performance across a diverse range of datasets, fully confirming the effectiveness of our method in precisely characterizing image quality.
+We can also observe that unfreezing the UniQA backbone for training improves performance effect, demonstrating the powerful quality characterization capability of UniQA.
+And fine-tuning the adapter which uses only 0.2\% of the number of parameters required for unfreezing UniQA backbone, yields highly competitive performance compared to other methods.
+This shows the efficiency and effectiveness of our proposed adapter.
+Furthermore, our method demonstrates more substantial advancements on synthetic data compared to authentic data, particularly evident on the TID2013~\cite{tid2013} and KADID~\cite{kadid} with its diverse distortion types and large data sizes.
+We attribute this phenomenon to the enhanced commonsense knowledge and perception of visual quality acquired through extensive quality and aesthetics pre-training.

-\textbf{Results on IAA task.} We report the experimental results on the AVA~\cite{ava} and AADB~\cite{aadb} datasets in Tab.~\ref{tab:ava-sota} and Tab.~\ref{tab:aadb-sota}, respectively.
-Given that the pre-trained model acquired a unified and robust image assessment perception, it can also achieve SOTA results after fine-tuning on these two datasets.
+\textbf{Results on IAA task.} We report the experimental results on the AVA, AADB and BAID datasets in Table~\ref{tab:ava-sota}, Table~\ref{tab:aadb-sota} and Table~\ref{tab:baid-sota}, respectively.
+Given that the pre-trained model acquired a unified and robust image assessment perception, it can also achieve SOTA results after fine-tuning on these three datasets.
 These results validate that our method can be effectively applied to both IQA and IAA domains.